deriveitCreator/deriveit/README.md

 ### Top-Level folders

-- The `public` folder contains the all the images and logo icons.
+- The `public` folder contains the all the images, logo icons and `ads.txt`.

 - The `app` folder contains:
     - `global.css`